elileinkram/_feedstack_web/README.md

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.

-Currently only on android, but coming soon to IOS.
+Currently only on android, but coming soon to ios.

 # How it works